 \begin{assumption} A quantum feature map given by Equation \eqref{eq:faeture-map} holds Assumption \ref{ass:general-map} and $L_{k}$ are all pairwise commutative. \end{assumption}

-An example of this commutativity is the angle encoding scheme, or in general, an encoding scheme with only single qubit operators.
-Interestingly, a feature map with this structure holds the properties of Proposition 2 in Shin, Teo, and Jeong \cite{shin2024dequantizing}, with the added assumption that there are a polynomial number data pre-processing functions, showing that such an encoding scheme can be completely represented in a classical setting.
-Particularly, a feature map with this property of using only single qubit operators is dequantizable-- or can be completely represented classically --with their technique of applying tensor networks with matrix product states (MPS), since each wire can be computed individually, and showing that the quantum tensor network of such a feature map is equivalent to a classical MPS.
+An example of a feature map with commutativity is the angle encoding scheme, or in general, an encoding scheme with single-layer single-qubit rotation operators.
+Interestingly, a feature map with this structure holds the properties of Proposition 2 in Shin, Teo, and Jeong \cite{shin2024dequantizing}, with the added assumption that there are a polynomial number of data pre-processing functions, yields that such an encoding scheme can be completely represented classically.
+Particularly, a feature map with this property of using only single qubit operators is \define{dequantizable} with their technique of applying tensor networks with matrix product states (MPS), since each wire can be computed individually.
+Thus yielding that the quantum tensor network of such a feature map is equivalent to a classical MPS.
 For further information on dequantization, see Abrikosov Jr, Gozzi, and Mauro \cite{abrikosov2005geometric}, Cotler, Huang, and McClean \cite{cotler2021revisiting}, and Tang \cite{tang2022dequantizing,tang2023quantum}, and for more information on tensor network see Kardashin, Uvarov, Biamonte \cite{kardashin2021quantum}, Rieser, K{\"o}ster, and Raulf \cite{rieser2023tensor}, and Ba{\~n}uls \cite{banuls2023tensor}.

-The observation above motivates the following proposition.
+The observation above gives the following proposition.
 Note that this is the only moment in this manuscript that tensor networks are referenced. \begin{proposition} Any quantum feature map that satisfies Assumption \ref{ass:general-map-comm} is dequantizable with classical matrix product states. \end{proposition} \begin{proof} We show that there are only a polynomial number of data pre-processing functions.
 Given a feature map of the form in Equation \eqref{eq:faeture-map}, take two arbitrary operators, $L_i$ and $L_j$.
 By BCH we have